Here’s How to Celebrate Pride in London

 UK Black Pride

-The world’s largest celebration for LGBTQI+ people of African, Asian, Caribbean, Latin American and Middle Eastern descent, UK Black Pride, is returning to London on 11th August.
-This year will mark the 19th edition of UK Black Pride, which was co-founded by Lady Phyll Opoku-Gyimah and a group of black lesbians, and the third year that the event has been hosted in the Olympic Park.
+The world’s largest celebration for LGBTQI+ people of African, Asian, Caribbean, Latin American and Middle Eastern descent, UK Black Pride, is returning to London on 10th August.
+This year will mark the 20th anniversary edition of UK Black Pride, which was co-founded by Lady Phyll Opoku-Gyimah and a group of black lesbians, and the fourth year that the event has been hosted in the Olympic Park.
 On the day itself you can expect plenty of music and performances on the main stage, a community area hosting talks and workshops, stalls run by various charities and small businesses, and plenty of street food.

 ukblackpride.org.uk